neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 Reading the plot:

-- most variation is in junctions with **low n. of categories** (typically around 2).
-These are loci of **limited structural variation**, where typically only 2 variations are found.
+- most variation is in junctions with a **low number of categories** (typically around 2) — loci of **limited structural variation**.
   - amongst these, we find bands of several junctions with characteristic lengths around 1500 and 1300 bp.
-These are junctions with very low n. occupied genomes (blue dots), consistent with recent and repeated activity of mobile elements such as _Insertion Sequences_.
+These are junctions with very few occupied genomes (blue dots), consistent with recent and repeated activity of mobile elements such as _Insertion Sequences_.
-- On the other side of the spectrum, in the top-right corner of the plot, we find **hotspots**.
-These are regions with high variability (almost every genome has a unique accessory pattern) and that contain a vast accessory repertoire (around 100kb of unique accessory genome across 15 isolates).
+- At the other end of the spectrum, in the top-right corner of the plot, we find **hotspots**.
+These are regions with high variability (almost every genome has a unique accessory pattern) and a vast accessory repertoire (around 100kb of unique accessory genome across 15 isolates).

 ## Selecting and visualizing a junction

 With the `stats` dataframe in hand, we can easily pick a junction of interest.
-For example, let's select one of the junctions in the set of 2-category junction and length ~ 1300 bp:
+For example, let's select one of the 2-category junctions with length ~1300 bp:

 ```python
 stats.query("n_categories == 2 and 1200 < accessory_length < 1400")